 Personalisation: the key to ecommerce ROI

 Personalisation delivers the single greatest ROI for any B2C ecommerce site.
-It’s widely appreciated that personalising pages on your ecommerce site encourage a great deal more custom, loyalty, and AOV as an immediate benefit, but then for some strange reason they then leave it at that. |
+It’s widely appreciated that personalising pages on your ecommerce site encourages a great deal more custom, loyalty, and AOV as an immediate benefit, but then for some strange reason, they leave it at that. |

 It is essential to maximising profits, that you offer each individual those products most pertinent to them.
 Context is essential to growth.